 - Need to buy spirits separately from capsules

-Keurig has taken its expertise in the single-cup coffeemaker game and transformed it into making a single cup cocktail maker that is just as simple to use.
-Like the coffee machines, it has a water reservoir, and adds a Co2 cartridge for carbonated drinks.
-Insert a pod that has hyper-concentrated barrel strength spirits and real juices infused with natural ingredients, just like you would a coffee pod.
+Keurig has taken its expertise in the single-cup coffeemaker game and transformed it into making a single-cup cocktail maker that is just as simple to use.
+It has a water reservoir like the coffee machines and adds a Co2 cartridge for carbonated drinks.
+Next, insert a pod that has hyper-concentrated barrel strength spirits and real juices infused with natural ingredients, just like you would a coffee pod.

-The machine reads the inserted pod, which can also include brews and ciders in addition to traditional and fancy cocktails, mixes it with water, adds Co2 if needed, and dispenses a drink in under a minute.
+The machine reads the inserted pod, which can also include brews and ciders and traditional and fancy cocktails, mixes it with water, adds Co2 if needed, and dispenses a drink in under a minute.
 The pods are recyclable, and you can even mail them in using the included Loop recycling bag to ensure responsible recycling.

-The neat thing with this machine is that you can not only get classic cocktails but also others like Moscow Mules and White Russians, as well as limited edition drinks and local options that are tailored to the specific region.
+The neat thing with this machine is that you can get classic cocktails and others like Moscow Mules and White Russians, as well as limited edition drinks and local options tailored to the specific region.
 As noted, you can get other types of drinks, too.
 The alcohol is contained in the pod, so you don't need to add your own spirits.
 But this also means you can't adjust the strength of the drink.
 It's also advised to keep the pods in the refrigerator.
 You can get the pods in sets of a single drink or variety packs.

-There's a bit more upkeep with this machine, including having to change the water filter, replace the Co2 cartridge, and clean it using a special tablet.
+There's a bit more upkeep with this machine, including changing the water filter, replacing the Co2 cartridge, and cleaning it using a special tablet.
 But it does come with the cleaning tablets and a water filter to get started, along with a set of coasters.

 - Pods contain alcohol already